 - HEI support form: a representative from the HEI must complete and sign the form below, which must be submitted by the applicant along with their applications.

 Please note that this application form is several pages long.
 Each page has a save button at the bottom of the page, to enable progress to be saved.
 However, it is strongly recommended to draft proposals offline (e.g. in word), and then paste details into the fields provided.
 Proposal text formatting is not permitted (i.e. no colours, bold, or italic text).
 To assist with this, a template form is available to download here and use offline before submitting this form.

 In addition, all applicants will be requested to voluntarily complete an anonymous Equality & Diversity Monitoring Form after they have submitted their application.
 The form will be requested from all applicants after the deadline has passed.
 This form and any information volunteered with it is not used in the assessment process and will be separated from individual applications.
 It is only used for monitoring who applies to USF awards on aggregate, so that the USF may regularly assess and improve how it advertises and administers its grant funding.

-Applicants seeking clarifications regarding the terms of this award should consult the Further Particulars documentation and Frequently Asked Questions (FAQ) in the first instance.
+Applicants seeking clarifications regarding the terms of this award should first consult the Further Particulars documentation and Frequently Asked Questions (FAQ).
 If further clarification or discussion is required please contact Joe Shaw, USF Director of Operations, at: firstname.lastname@example.org